Facebook

 - 02-Supplementary_Materials: This folder contains the datasheet files of the different sensors, a static logfile of about 12 hours that can be used for sensors bias estimation (Allan Variance) and a logfile of about 1 minute that can be used to calibrate the magnetometer sensor (Magnetometer Calibration).

 - 03-Evaluation: This folder contains the scripts used to calculate the competition metric, the 75th percentile on all evaluation points.
 It requires Matlab Mapping Toolbox.
-We also provide ground truth as 1 CSV file.
+We also provide ground truth of the 2 scoring trials as CSV files (with full rate @60Hz and with evaluation point only).
 It contains samples of reported estimations and the corresponding results.
-Just run script_Eval_IPIN2021.mat
+Just run script_Eval_IPIN2022.mat

 Citation Policy: